 During late September, Google rolled out a new set of updates that has again changed the way pages are ranked in Google.
 Users who rely on the Google algorithm explained that this has been the biggest hit to business sales since Google has launched panda 4.
-Reducing their sales conversions up to 50% for organic search and up to 95% for Adwords and Google Ads.
+Reducing their sales conversions up to 50% for organic search and up to 95% for Google Ads.
 However, some websites saw a drop after the update and then their analytics were restored after a couple of days.

 The first people to notice these changes on September 27 were the Black Hat SEOs.
 In Black Hat SEO, they build spammy landing pages with built-in shopping keywords.
 For Black Hat SEOs the Google algorithm explained that content quality could be the direct reason why they immediately lost rankings and traffic for their pages during the recent update.